Stybel Peabody & Associates

 YOU SAVE: 30%

-Our firm provides senior level consulting for companies seeking to ensure "smooth transitions" for very senior level people: retained search, coaching, and outplacement.
+Our firm provides senior level consulting for companies seeking to ensure "smooth transitions" for very senior level people: retained search, coaching, and retained search.
 We plan to provide RIGHT FROM THE START as a gift to all successful senior level job candidates we work with.

 That gives you a sense of how much we value this book!
 The authors focus on how new senior executives can make the first steps positive steps.
 The Tables on pp. 134-139 are a nice framework to use during the initial six months.